 each of our lives, when we’ve laughed and joked all we want; then our conversation

 takes a turn that is more than an exchange of pleasantries.
-As our

 dialogue becomes sincere something remarkable happens.